Gantry Slipform

 • Our standard Gantry Slipform System has truss spans of between 18 and 35 meters.

-We will here highlight the most important benefits of using the Gantry Slipform Method compared to a standard slipform solution for caisson production.
+The most important benefits of using the Gantry Slipform method compared to a standard slipform solution for caisson production.

 Cost comparison

-Standard slipform requires a complete slipform assembly and dismantling for each caisson.
-Gantry Slipform Method on the other hand never has to be dismantled and reassembled during the complete production phase.
-Bygging-Uddemann used Standard slipform for all caisson projects during the 60’s and 70’s before we developed the Gantry Slipform Method.
-With the experience from using both types of slipform methods we have learned that the slipform cost for the Gantry Slipform Method is the most economical solution on projects with more than approx. 30-35 caissons.
-See above diagram.
+Standard, or Traditional Slipform, requires a complete slipform assembly and dismantling for each caisson.
+The Gantry Slipform method on the other hand never has to be dismantled and reassembled during the complete production phase.
+Bygging-Uddemann used Standard Slipform for all caisson projects during the 60’s and 70’s before we developed the Gantry Slipform method.
+With the experience from using both types of slipform methods we have learned that the slipform cost for the Gantry Slipform method is the most economical solution on projects with more than approximately 30-35 caissons.
+See the diagram.

 Jack tubes and yokes / differences

-Standard slipform requires continuous installation of jack tubes for the slipform jack to climb on.
+Traditional slipform requires continuous installation of jack tubes for the slipform jack to climb on.
 This operation disturbs the installation of rebar.
-With the Gantry Slipform Method the slipform climbs on solid steel rods completely outside the caisson geometry and never interferes with the rebar installation.
+With the Gantry Slipform method the slipform climbs on solid steel rods completely outside the caisson geometry and never interferes with the rebar installation.
 The jack rods will also last for the complete project.

 Working conditions / material storing facilities